Aahad-A/dvisual/README.md

 ## Dataset Compatibility

-I have tested this project with the following dataset, and all the options work with this data.:
+Tested this project with the following dataset, and all the options work with this file:
 - [Wine Quality Dataset](https://archive.ics.uci.edu/dataset/186/wine+quality)

-I haven't tested many other datasets, so compatibility with other datasets is not guaranteed.
+I haven't tested many other datasets, this is more of a proof of concept.
+I think it would be better to first clean the data then use this tool for analysis.